 Nonprofit Purchasing Policy: 4 Considerations to Make

-This should come as no surprise.
+The need for accountability should come as no surprise.
 Nonprofits play a vital role in our communities and it’s their responsibility to ensure that progressive and positive practices come from spending public funds, practices that benefit all of society.

 Before we begin: the five methods of procurement